When Someone Lets Themselves Be Affected and Then Chooses Not to Live There

 Being affected is not the same as staying

 In therapeutic work, we often speak about being affected by clients, by material, by the emotional field in the room.
 Being affected matters.
-It’s the point at which work becomes real and meaningful rather than feeling somewhat procedural, because it signals contact, engagement, and the willingness to be moved by what is in the room.
+It signals contact and engagement rather than procedural work.

 But being affected does not automatically lead to integration, or even doing something with the material.